-STRaND-1 is a 30cm cubesat weighing 3.5kg.
+STRaND-1 is a 10 x 30cm cubesat weighing 3.5kg.
 At the heart of the satellite is a Google Nexus One smartphone with an Android operating system.
 Smartphones are highly advanced and incorporate several key features that are integral to a satellite such as cameras, radio links, accelerometers and high performance computer processors - almost everything except solar panels and propulsion.
 During the first phase of the mission, STRaND-1 will use a number a number of experimental Apps to collect data while a new high-speed linux-based cubesat computer developed by SSC takes care of the satellite.
 During phase two, the STRaND team hope to switch the satellite's in-orbit operations to the smartphone, thereby testing the capabilities of a number of standard smartphone components for a space environment.

 The smartphone avionics suite is only one of the many technological advances packed into this 4kg satellite.
 To precisely point and manoeuvre, the satellite also incorporates advanced guidance, navigation and control systems.

 During the summer of 2011, the STRaND team ran a facebook competition to find apps to be loaded onto the phone.
 There are four winners making use of the technology of the Android smartphone, including the microphone, speakers, camera and display in conjunction with the satellite's conventional features - enabling STRaND-1 to do things in space that no-one has done before.